926repoforpaper/greenGIS/README.md

 ## What is this?

-This repository contains the source code of 5 algorithms implemented in 3 programming languages (Java, C and Python), which were obtained from [Computer Language Benchmark Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/).
+This repository contains all the information used for this study: the measured software and the analysis files for each experiment.
 The repository also includes the resulting empirical results and some samples of the energy records obtained from the hardware measurement instrument used in the study.